UKPLab/acl2017-non-factoid-qa/README.md

 ## Screenshots

+### Answer Ranking

-It is possible to query any question and inspect the neural attention weights in the question as well as the answer:
+It is possible to query any question text and inspect the resulting neural attention weights in the question as well as the answer.

 ![Screenshot](/screenshot.png?raw=true)

+### Side-By-Side Comparison

-If multiple candidate ranking instances were launched, it is possible to compare the neural attention weights of both approaches side-by-side within the same window:
+If multiple candidate ranking instances with different models are running, it is possible to compare the neural attention weights of both approaches side-by-side within the same window.

 ![Screenshot](/screenshot-2.png?raw=true)